JuanCruzAGB/Menu/README.md

 </nav>
 ```

-If you want to add a header inside the __NavMenu__ you can do it like this: a HTMLElement with className = "nav-title"
+If you want to add a header inside the __NavMenu__ you can do it like this: a HTMLElement with className = "nav-title".
 For example:
 ```
 <nav id="nav-1" class="nav-menu">
     <div class="nav-row">